 - Slowness system: Vertical communication is the slowest communication method because it requires passing through the various levels of an organization.
 For this, it may become ineffective.

-- Negligence of superiors: In this communication superiors can neglect to send message to their subordinates.
+- Negligence of superiors: In this communication, superiors can neglect to send messages to their subordinates.